 South Dakota entered the Union in November 1889, one of four states admitted in the first part of that month, the busiest period of new-statehood creation in U.S. history.
 South Dakota is reliably Republican in presidential elections – only voting Democratic four times, most recently in 1964 when Lyndon Johnson won a landslide victory over Barry Goldwater.
 South Dakota is one of seven states with the minimum three electoral votes.
-In 2012, Mitt Romney defeated Barack Obama there by a margin of 58% to 40%.
+In 2016, Donald Trump defeated Hillary Clinton by a margin of 30 points.

 Electoral College Votes

 Colored bars represent electoral votes by party.
 Hover to see names.
 2020 electoral votes shown in dark green until after the election.